Kong/docs.konghq.com/src/gateway/kong-manager/consumer-groups.md

 ## Configure rate limiting for consumer groups

-In this section, you will configure the Rate Limiting Advanced plugin to set the rate limit to 6 requests every 30 seconds for only consumers in the Bronze tier.
+In this section, you will configure the Rate Limiting Advanced plugin to set the rate limit to 6 requests every 30 seconds only for consumers in the Bronze tier.

 1. Open the **default** workspace.
 1. From the menu, open **Consumers**, then click the **Groups** tab.
 1. Click the `Bronze` consumer group you just created.
 1. Click the **Policy** tab.
 1. Complete only the following fields with the following parameters.
-    1. data config.limit: `6`
+    1. config.limit: `6`
-    1. data config.window_size: `30`
+    1. config.window_size: `30`
-    1. data config.window_type: `sliding`
+    1. config.window_type: `sliding`
-    1. data config.retry_after_jitter_max: `0`
+    1. config.retry_after_jitter_max: `0`
 1. Click **Save**.

 ## Validate consumer group rate limiting